pcdslab/MLSPred-Bench/README.md

 ```

-Here are some of the details of the directories and sub-directories:
+Here are some of the details regarding the dirctory in which the generated data was stored and its sub-directories:
 ```console
 umohamma@dragon:/disk/raptor-array/SaeedLab-Data/EEG/epilepsy/git_test_v00_mlspredb_script$ du -h
 16M     ./meta_data